boldizar96/Darts-Calculator-Python/README.md

 A darts score calculator with checkouts written in Python

 Downloading and running:
 1. Download both .py files and place them into the same folder.
+   Or download just the main.exe and run it.
+(Skip step 2.)
 2. Run main.py.

 Using: